Practical Investing Advice – What You Need to Know to Get Started

 And while a couple of my most recent posts have been leaning in this direction, I feel like I’ve barely scratched the surface.

 This month, we’ll be concentrating on investments.
 In today’s post, I’ll try to give you an overall idea of how, why and when you should invest.
 I’ll show you how I learned what I know and what you need to do to learn the same.
-Following that, next week, we’ll have a detailed look at the different types of investment that I’m personally most familiar with – properties as well as passive and active income.
+Following that, next week, we’ll have a detailed look at the different types of investment that I’m personally most familiar with – properties as well as passive and active income and more as my investing advice series go on.

 Over the course of this article series, I’ll be tackling the following 14 types of investment: